fuchs-fabian/matrix-notify-py-template/README.md

 # matrix-notify-py

-> Simple Python script for sending html messages to a matrix room, optionally with E2E
+> Simple Python script for sending HTML messages to a [Matrix](https://matrix.org/) room, optionally with E2E

-It took some time to find a good solution for sending encrypted messages to [Matrix](https://matrix.org/) in a simple and uncomplicated way.
+It took some time to find a good solution for sending encrypted messages to Matrix in a simple and uncomplicated way.
 I have therefore endeavoured to document everything as well as possible.

 If you have any suggestions for improvement or ideas, I would be very grateful if you would simply create an issue or open a PR with your proposed solution.